glfw/glfw.github.io/faq.md

 On macOS, the Mach `mach_absolute_time` time source is used.

-On Unix-like operating systems using the X11, Wayland and Mir ports, the POSIX `CLOCK_MONOTONIC` time source is used if available, with `gettimeofday` as a fallback.
+On Unix-like operating systems using the X11 and Wayland ports, the POSIX `CLOCK_MONOTONIC` time source is used if available, with `gettimeofday` as a fallback.